gomponents/gontainer/README.md

 * `%envInt("PORT")%` - returns value of environment variable `PORT` and converts to int.
 * `%todo()%` - fake parameter, can be used during development to avoid compiler errors.

-All parameters can override in runtime (`container.OverrideParam`), it can be useful when combined with `%todo%`.
+You can override all parameters in runtime (`container.OverrideParam`), it can be useful when combined with `%todo%`.
 All content between parentheses must be valid GO code, because it is directly used in compiled DI container.
 The following code